 So, what could they create to simplify the process?

 - Direct Impact: Financial obligations are a hindrance to the majority of creatives.
 A bursary of £22,568 awarded over 12 months is part of the Fellowship to allow writers’ time and space, worry-free, to focus on writing their script.

 - Access: Travelling to London for an opportunity might be easy for some but it isn’t for most.
 Travel logistics such as time, accommodation and now COVID-19 are all factors to consider.
 Because mobility is a barrier, the Fellowship aims to give fellows access to industry mentors.

 - Space: With financial and physical limitations addressed, the Fellowship will cultivate a space to learn and gain exposure to the industry through developmental workshops and events.

 - Accreditation: Realising the importance of having a tangible achievement that would be recognised in the industry, the Fellowship offers a paid placement in a writers’ room on a Netflix or Sky show.
 For their writer’s room participation, fellows will receive credit.

-Bisha’s hope with the Screenwriters’ Fellowship is to hold the door open for writers’ by redistributing the tools available and if need be, adding extra tools.
+Bisha’s hope with the Screenwriters’ Fellowship is to hold the door open for writers’ by redistributing the tools available, and if need be, adding extra tools.
 Most importantly, she hopes to create a space where writers feel like they belong.

 You can read more about the fellowship here.

-The Fellowship is open to all Black, Asian and other racially and ethnically under-represented writers in the U.K. If this sounds like an opportunity for you, a friend or family member, please apply and/or share.
+The Fellowship is open to all Black, Asian and other racially and ethnically under-represented writers in the U.K. If this sounds like an opportunity for you, a friend or a family member, please apply and/or share.